Why Financial Decisions Feel Overwhelming (And What You Can Stop Deciding)

 But because there are too many of them.

-After burnout — or even long periods of pressure —
+After burnout — or long periods of pressure — your capacity to decide becomes lower.

 And suddenly:

-small choices feel difficult
+• small choices feel difficult

-everything feels equally important
+• everything feels equally important

-you delay decisions — or rush them
+• you delay decisions — or rush them

 This is not a discipline problem.

-It’s a capacity problem.
+It is a capacity problem.

 Why Financial Decisions Feel So Overwhelming